DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 ### Fix imports

-By taking a quick look at the HelloScaloid Activity, it seems there are still import problems.
+By taking a quick look at the HelloScaloid Activity, it seems there are still import problems despite selecting Android.

 ![intellij-import-project](/assets/img/binary-clock/import-errors.png)